 It is very common, however, for the parties to agree to negotiate in good faith, for a period of time, to try to resolve their differences amicably before turning to judicial resolution or arbitration.
 An alternative dispute resolution mechanism to judicial resolution or arbitration is mediation, in which one or more independent and impartial third parties help the parties find the best and fairest solution to end their discrepancies.
-In Spanish practice, it is not very common for the parties to choose mediation as a mechanism for resolving their discrepancies.
-Therefore, this guide focuses on the two traditional dispute resolution mechanisms: judicial resolution and arbitration.
+In Spanish practice it is not very common for the parties to choose mediation as a mechanism for resolving their discrepancies and therefore we will focus on the two traditional dispute resolution mechanisms: judicial resolution and arbitration.

-The choice of either judicial or arbitration mechanism will depend on the circumstances of the case and the wishes of the parties, and it is impossible to say which mechanism is to be preferred over the other.
+The choice of either the judicial or arbitration mechanism will depend on the circumstances of the case and the wishes of the parties, and it is impossible to say generally which of those mechanisms it is better to choose over the other.

-The main advantages of an arbitration proceeding over a judicial proceeding are speed (a non-appealable decision can be obtained in a shorter period than from the court authorities), the expertise of the arbitrators (they are usually technical experts on the matter under dispute) and the confidentiality of the process (compared to the public record of court proceedings).
+The main advantages of an arbitration proceeding over a judicial proceeding are speed (a nonappealable decision can be obtained in a shorter period than from the court authorities), the expertise of the arbitrators (they are usually technical experts on the matter under dispute) and the confidentiality of the process (compared to the public record of court proceedings).